scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 University students.
 For example,
-students at Vanderbilt University used it to model system reliability [Nan14]_, and students at Saarland University used as part of a fast DQBF Refutation tool for a SAT competition [Fin14]_.
+students at Vanderbilt University used it to model system reliability [Nan14]_, and students at Saarland University used as part of a fast DQBF Refutation tool [Fin14]_.

 Even though the name "PyEDA" implies that the library is specific to EDA, it is actually very general in nature.